Frequently asked Questions

 What else is there to see and do around Babinda?

-The beautiful Babinda Boulders just afew kms West of the township.
-Beautifully maintained Picnic & recreational areas with B.B.Q facilities and amenities in tropical settings on the banks of Babinda Creek with easy access to swimming holes and rainforest walks to spectacular lookouts over the renowned Boulder formations.
+- The beautiful Babinda Boulders just a few kilometres through Babinda town centre.
+It hosts beautifully maintained picnic & recreational areas with BBQ facilities and amenities with easy access to swimming holes and rainforest walks.

-Heading further South and just west of Innisfail, you will discover the Mamu rainforest canopy walk and of course, Paronella Park where your journey back in time will take you to a mystical and fascinating world of a romantic dreamer who created a real life fairytale still standing today.
+- Heading further South and just west of Innisfail, you will discover the Mamu rainforest canopy walk and of course, Paronella Park — a mystical and fascinating world awaits you.

-Further South again and back on the coast takes you to the beautiful Etty Bay and Mission Beach which is a destination in its own right.
+- Further South again and back on the coast takes you to the beautiful Etty Bay and Mission Beach.

 TERMS & CONDITIONS